 4.2.2 Proximate Analysis

-The term ‘proximate’ means ‘first’, and, thus, this analysis represents the first basis for coal characterisation and utilisation prediction.
+The term ‘proximate’ means ‘first’['initial'?], and, thus, this analysis represents the first basis for coal characterisation and utilisation prediction.
 The analysis is conducted after crushing the coal sample to a nominal size of -95% passing 0.212 µm.
 When received by the laboratory, the coal is weighed and laid out as a thin layer on a tray for a specified length of time under controlled conditions in order to stabilise the moisture content of the coal in the laboratory atmosphere.
 After weighing again, the following analyses are undertaken on the coal sample:

 % moisture (reported as received, residual, inherent)